 All students receive a student email account, which is activated on enrolment.
-To access your student account, go to https://www.uws.ac.uk/current-students/it-printing/email-access-office-365-tools/.
+Access your student account.
 Your user ID is bannerID@studentmail.uws.ac.uk and your password will initially be set as UWS and your date of birth as a 6-digit number (eg. uwsddmmyy).
-You may miss important communications from The University if you do not check your student email.
+You will miss important communications from The University if you do not check your student email.
 Please ensure you forward emails from your student email account to your staff/personal email to avoid missing out on important announcements and emails related to fees, progress and training.